mimblewimble/grin/doc/FAQ.md

 # FAQ

-- Q: What is Grin?
+- Q: What is grin?
 A: An implementation of [MimbleWimble](https://download.wpsoftware.net/bitcoin/wizardry/mimblewimble.txt)
 - Q: Similar to Bitcoin?
 A: Both are outputs-based, PoW.
 Read [Grin for Bitcoiners](grin4bitcoiners.md)
-- Q: mining?
+- Q: Mining?
 A: Testnet only.
 CPU, synchronous.
 GPU or asynchronous is not yet supported.
-- Q: block height?
+- Q: Block height?
 A: HTTP GET /v1/chain on a public peer node, for example http://testnet1.yeastplume.com:13413/v1/chain
 - Q: Store of value?
 A: please don't.
 We delete testnet coins randomly.
 And the wallet likes to crash.
 Developers wecome!
 - Q: grin wallet / grin server hangs?
 A: Yes.
 Be your own watchdog.
 Watchdog code for capturing debug log and restarting the hung process - pull reqs welcome.
 - Q: Block size limit?
 Target mean block time?
 - Q: Fees?
 Monetary policy?
 A: https://github.com/mimblewimble/grin/wiki/fees-mining
 - Q: Roadmap?
 A: Moving fast, changing things.
 Maybe look at [issues and milestones](https://github.com/mimblewimble/grin/milestones)
 - Q: Proof of payment?
 A: Planned.
-Maybe in testnet2
+Maybe in Testnet2
 - Q: Microtransactions?
-A: On testnet1, fees are 0.8% on a transaction of 1.0 coins.
+A: On Testnet1, fees are 0.8% on a transaction of 1.0 coins.
-- Q: Could Grin ever support or make use of:
+- Q: Could grin ever support or make use of:
   ☑ Probably, or ☐ Probably not
   A: ☑ Contracts, ☑ [Pruning](pruning.md), ☐ Identity, like bitauth, ☑ SNARKs, ☑ [Cross chain atomic swaps, multisig, time locks, lightning network](grin4bitcoiners.md#scripting), ☑ Payment channels, ☑ hidden nodes / onion routing
 - Q: HW requirements for mining?
 A: Not much.
 Don't invest in equipment yet, there's not even a final beta released, and a lot can change before any official blockchain is launched.